WTVF

 WTVF (channel 5) is a television station in Nashville, Tennessee, United States, affiliated with CBS.
-It is owned by the E. W. Scripps Company alongside Ion Television owned-and-operated station WNPX-TV (channel 28).
-WTVF's studios are located on James Robertson Parkway in downtown Nashville, and its transmitter is located north of downtown along I-24 near Whites Creek.
+Its secondary digital subchannel serves as an owned-and-operated station of Ion Television.
+Owned by the E. W. Scripps Company alongside independent station WNPX-TV (channel 28), the two stations share studios on James Robertson Parkway in downtown Nashville; WTVF's transmitter is located north of downtown along I-24 near Whites Creek.

 History

 WTVF first signed on the air August 6, 1954, as WLAC-TV, originally owned by the Life and Casualty Insurance Company, and Nashville businessmen Guilford Dudley, Al Beaman and Thomas Baker.
 Life and Casualty's chairman of the board Paul Mountcastle and his investment group also held controlling interest in WROL-TV in Knoxville (now WATE-TV), but the two stations were not considered to be co-owned.
 Ever since its inception, WLAC-TV's analog signal was short-spaced to Memphis' WMC-TV, and Atlanta's WAGA-TV, also on VHF channel 5 (coincidentally, WMC-TV began on channel 4 and was immediately short-spaced to WSM-TV in Nashville, now WSMV).
 WLAC-TV was owned alongside WLAC radio (1510 AM) and later WLAC-FM (105.9 FM, now WNRQ).
 The call sign reflected the initials of the insurance company.
 It immediately took the CBS affiliation from WSIX-TV (channel 8, eventually WKRN-TV on channel 2) because WLAC (AM) had been Nashville's CBS Radio affiliate since 1928.
 With WLAC-TV, Nashville became one of the smallest cities in the United States to have three fully separate network-affiliated commercial television stations.
 American General Corporation, a Houston-based insurer, bought L&C and WLAC-AM-FM-TV in the 1960s.

 In 1975, American General sold channel 5 to the Hobby family of Houston (owners of KPRC-AM-TV and the now-defunct Houston Post), who changed the station's call letters to the current WTVF on December 1.
 The call letter change was brought on due to an FCC rule in place at the time forbidding TV and radio stations in the same city from sharing the same base callsign if they had separate owners.
 American General/L&C eventually sold WLAC-AM-FM to other interests and the other stations have had several owners over the years.
 In 1983, the Hobbys reorganized their broadcast holdings as H&C Communications after the Post was sold.
 Landmark Communications, based in Norfolk, Virginia, bought WTVF from the Hobbys in 1994.